 Wash the bitter gourd leaves with water and cut it into pieces.
 Next prepare rice paste by putting the rice and cumin seeds in a grinder.
 It would form a semi-thick batter.
-Then add the batter to the bitter gourd leaves and mix well with your fingers.
+Then add the batter to the bitter gourd leaves and mix well using your fingers.
 We have to fry these leaves mixed in batter.
-For the frying put required quantity of oil on a tawa on low flame.
-Take a small portion (about a table spoonful) of the batter mixed with leaves and place on the tawa and flatten it by using the back of a spoon.
+For the frying put the required quantity of oil on a 'tawa' or frying pan on low flame.
+Take a small portion (about a table spoonful) of the batter mixed with leaves and place on the 'tawa' and flatten it by using the back of a spoon.
 The shape of each portion should be like a small Bara/ Vada.
-You may put four portions of such flatted batters at a time on the tawa.
-After a while turn the flattened portions carefully by using a spatula (pithapatia).
+You may put four portions of such flatted batters at a time on the 'tawa'.
+After a while turn the flattened portions carefully by using a spatula ('pithapatia').
 This way turn the flattened portions on both the sides till they become crispy cooked from inside.
-This may be served as a side dish with rice.
+Tastes great if served as a side dish with rice.

 © Copyrights 2018-2019.
 All Rights Reserved Odia Recipes